 Mukhteshwara (Lord of Freedom) temple, often called the “Gem of Odisha culture” is a 10th century temple dedicated to Lord Shiva.
 Mukhteshwar temple has a typical Kalinga architecture featuring a Mukhasala, a Jagamohana and the Vimana.
 Mukhteshwara temple, though a dwarf, when compared in size to other temples built during that golden epoch of 300 years like the humongous Lingaraj temple or the Jagannath temple at Puri, is no short in sculptural magnificence.
 Mukhteshwara temple boasts of ornate pillars, artistic columns and a splendid vimana; all featuring excellent stone carvings on the red sandstone.

 There is a small well, known as the Marichi Kund, on the left side and a small pond behind the temple.
-Within the temple premises there are few other small temples along with the Siddhesvara temple which is larger in size.
-However, Siddhesvara temple seems to be an incomplete structure with very less decorations and stone scroll work on it walls and the vimana.
+Within the temple premises, there are few other small temples along with the Siddhesvara temple which is larger in size.
+However, Siddhesvara temple seems to be an incomplete structure with very fewer decorations and stone scrollwork on its walls and the vimana.
 The idol of Lord Kartika and Lord Ganesha are the only conspicuous carvings on the walls of this temple.
 I spent about 20 minutes in Mukhteshwara temple premises which is enough to explore everything.

 The Raja Rani temple does not have any deities or idols in the inner sanctum which gives an impression that the temple is either incomplete and was never consecrated or as some believe, it was used by the king and the queen as a private leisure place.
 A 10 min stroll around the temple is all one requires to explore this place.